RUPAK7406/fcc-profile-api/README.md

 Built on [Scrapy](https://scrapy.org/) & [Python](https://www.python.org/), this tool converts your Free Code Camp challenge profile, or general map structure into JSON data.

 ## Install
-* There are bash scripts in this project, hence it requires linux.
-You can use it without linux by learning how it works in `fccSpider.sh`.
+* These bash scripts are mostly designed to run in a Linux environment, specifically Python 3 container in Docker 1.10+ running on Ubuntu 16.04.1.
+Scrapy is yet to support Python 3 in Windows as of today.
 * Install Python 3
 ```
 apt-get update